tari-project/tari/RFC/src/RFC-0121_ConsensusEncoding.md

 }
 ```

-The canonical hash commits to the common data between an output and the input spending that output
+The canonical output hash commits to the common data between an output and the input spending that output
 i.e. `output_hash = Hash(version | features | commitment | script | covenant)`.

 This hash is appended to the output Merkle tree.